 The logo helps customers easily recognize your business online.
 On the other hand, the cover photo is a picture that sits at the top of your profile.
 Use a cover photo that best represents your brand.
-The third type is your business photos which could be photos of your products, services, events, location, and anything in between.
+The third type is your business photos, which could be photos of your products, services, events, location, or anything in between.

 For photos, Google My Business requires them to be at least 720 pixels by 720 pixels in either JPG or PNG format.

 According to Google, people are 42 percent more likely to request driving directions if their listing has photos.